TaldenV/TaldenV/README.md

     </p>
     <p>
-        Outside of work and building projects for friends and family, I like to volunteer my tech skills to a non-profit, engage in hobbies like pottery, read Brandon Sanderson books, and so much more.
+        Outside of work and building projects for friends and family, I like to volunteer my tech skills to a non-profit, engage in hobbies like pottery, read Brandon Sanderson books, and so much more!
     </p>
 </div>